Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

 for the variance $\Var(\mat{X}_{s-1})$.
-The estimator $\Jack(\mat{X}_{s-1})$ can be efficiently computed for several randomized low-rank approximation, as we shall demonstrate in sections~\ref{sec:case-study:-rand} and \ref{sec:case-study:-single}.
-Similar to the classic jackknife variance estimator, we can use the Efron--Stein--Steele inequality to show that this variance estimate is, in an appropriate sense, an overestimate.
+The estimator $\Jack(\mat{X}_{s-1})$ can be efficiently computed for several randomized low-rank approximation, as we shall demonstrate in \cref{sec:computations}.
+Similar to the classic jackknife variance estimator, we can use the Efron--Stein--Steele inequality to show that this variance estimate is an overestimate on average.

 \begin{theorem} [Matrix jackknife] With the prevailing notation,

 \end{theorem}